MarkDYabut/my-website/src/content/tech/tech-post-3.md

 ![pic](./jamstack.png)

 It is a design philosophy that revolves around the use of pre-rendered web applications that are hosted as static files.
 The applications become dynamic by the use of API calls.
-This is made posible by the growing capabilities of web browsers and services available through APIs.
+This is made possible by the growing capabilities of web browsers and services available through APIs.

 An example design flow is as follows: